pmichaillat/pmichaillat.github.io/content/design/b.md

 In your local website repository, you will find a `public` folder.
 The folder is created when you run `hugo server` or `hugo`.
 The `hugo` commands process your content, templates, and other project files, and create a fully generated static website files that is ready to be deployed locally or online.
 The resulting output is placed in the `public` folder by default.

-The `public` folder is not sent to the GitHub repository (it is in the `.gitignore` file) because it is not needed there.
+The `public` folder is not sent to the GitHub repository because it is not needed there (it is in the `.gitignore` file).
 During the GitHub Actions workflow, a fresh `public` folder is generated at build time by Hugo.
 That folder is then used ephemerally in the GitHub Actions runner.
-(As a result, there is no `public` folder at all in the GitHub repository.)
+As a result, there is no `public` folder at all in the GitHub repository.

 ---